> OUR OFFICERS

 adhering to the motto : “WE SERVE”.

 The Garden Ridge Lions Charities, Inc. directly supports individual children and families in need with our Thanksgiving and Christmas food baskets and toys at Christmas for children.
 We also work hand-in-hand with agencies and other non profit organizations.
-These include Lone Star Lions Eye Bank, Boy's State & Girl's State, Elementary School Pantry program, Texas Lions Camp Counselor Scholarships, Texas Lions Camp, Animal Rescue - Feral Cat program, Greater Randolph Area Support Services, Hope Hospice, Resources For Women, Options for Women, and many others.
-100% of all funds raised are donated to charitable organizations.Come
+These include Lone Star Lions Eye Bank, Boy's State & Girl's State, Texas Lions Camp Counselor Scholarships, Texas Lions Camp and many other charitable organizations.Come

 and join us....The Garden Ridge Lions Club is always looking to recruit good men and women with serving hearts and a special passion to help those in need.
 The